 In spite of potentially damp weather, spring is a glorious time to visit Seattle.
 Our overwhelmingly numerous trees (seriously, you’ve never seen so many in a city) burst into blossom and the streets and hills are lined with the fresh, bright green of new leaves and pink of cherry blossoms.

-If you happen to be here in spring, absolutely check out the University of Washington campus for spectacular cherry blossom viewing.
-Bring your allergy medicine if you’re a sneeze factory in spring.
+If you happen to be here in spring, check out the University of Washington campus for spectacular cherry blossom viewing.
+When choosing what to pack for Seattle, don’t forget your allergy medicine if you’re a sneeze factory in spring.
 Everything here is growing.

-Seattle ladies like to keep it casual.
-Start with jeans and cute flats and add a floral or geometric patterned flowy top.
+Seattle ladies like to keep it casual, so your packing list should match.
+Start with jeans and fashionable sneakers and add a floral or geometric patterned flowy top.
 A cardigan is always a good idea, too.
 Besides being an essential layer, it can add a great pop of color to your outfit!

 Skirts in springtime are a go, but bring a pair of tights just in case.
 Packing closed-toe shoes is a good idea since the occasional drizzle can get mud on your toes.
 Unpleasant.

-Your best accessory for spring is a bright or patterned scarf.
+Your best accessory for what to wear in Seattle in spring is a bright or patterned scarf.
 You can use it to keep your neck warm, add a pop of color, wrap around your head during an unexpected bout of precipitation, or even use it as a blanket, should you find yourself at one of Seattle’s many parks for an impromptu picnic or sun break.